toybz/examtrain/strategy.md

 For Visibility and getting people to know about the product

+Create 50k schorlaship for student with highest  scores Gifts etc

 ** Advertise on FB , Instagram, Google, edu platforms and target the student age group

 ** Go to school events/ schools, cafe, anywhere that students visit/ public bus and  Share pamplet or advert papers